TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Implement view early to know what's going on

 - GUI for the player
-	- Some timeline would be good
+	- Timeline
-		- Marks for when any input is applied
+		- Yellow marks at positions when when any input is applied
 			- Shown with regards to currently controlled entity
+		- If recording, show the position marker in orange
+		- If replaying, in green
+		- Show world time and total editor time
-	- Should be able to zoom out
+	- Should be able to zoom out?
+	- Moving around like in audacity

 - Implementation order
 	- Default chosen mode